xlnwel/blog/docs/_posts/2020-09-27-On-Policy-Choices.md

 **Recommandation:** Use the PPO loss.
 Start with the clipping threshold set to $$0.25$$ but also try lower and higher values if possible.

 **Thoughts.** It's quite surprising that V-trace performs so worse in their experiments.
 This is likely caused by the inability of V-trace to handle off-policy data, due to multiple passes over experience.
-Note that V-trace trade off variance of importance sampling for a biased estimate.
-Therefore, when
+Note that V-trace trade off variance of importance sampling for a biased estimate, converging to a policy that interpolates the optimal and behavior policies.

 ## Network Architecture